oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 ## Introduction

 An alert is a message that notifies you when a particular audit event happens on a target database.
-In Oracle Data Safe, you can provision alert policies on your target databases, view and manage alerts, view predefined alert reports, and create custom alert reports.
+In Oracle Data Safe, you can create and provision alert policies on your target databases, view and manage alerts, view predefined alert reports, and create custom alert reports.

 Start by reviewing the predefined alert policies in Oracle Data Safe, and then provision two of them.
 Using Database Actions, perform activity on your target database to cause alerts in Oracle Data Safe.
 Review the generated alerts and create a custom alerts report.
 Download the report as a PDF.